Skip to main content

 OTC hearing aids vs. prescription

 Until October of 2022, people had to go to an audiology clinic, get a traditional hearing test, and pay thousands of dollars for a pair of prescription hearing aids.
 Largely because of the high cost, many people were unable to get help with their hearing loss.
-To expand access to these devices, Congress passed bipartisan legislation in 2017 to get the wheels in motion for the existence of OTC hearing aids as they are sold today.7 As of October 2022, the Food and Drug Administration (FDA) regulates what is and is not an OTC hearing aid, helping shoppers to buy legitimate devices and avoid scams.
+To expand access to these devices, Congress passed bipartisan legislation in 2017 to get the wheels in motion for the availability of OTC hearing aids as they are sold today.6 As of October 2022, the Food and Drug Administration (FDA) regulates what is and is not an OTC hearing aid, helping shoppers to buy legitimate devices and avoid scams.

-Now, anyone with mild to moderate hearing loss can purchase OTC hearing aids at pharmacies and big box stores, or from online retailers like Amazon.
+Now, anyone with mild to moderate hearing loss can purchase the best-rated OTC hearing aids at pharmacies and big box stores, or from online retailers like Amazon.
 These devices are much less expensive than traditional hearing aids.
 But they can’t support more severe levels of hearing loss and lack many of the more advanced features prescription devices can offer.

 Comparing hearing aids